Surgery Opening Times

 - You may be offered an appointment during normal or extended hours at a Hub location.

 In North Oxfordshire, hub sessions are held at Banbury Health Centre or other local GP practices.
-Appointments can be booked through your usual GP Practice reception.
+Appointments must be booked through your usual GP Practice reception.
+These are not walk-in clinics and appointments must be booked in advance with your usual GP Practice or will be booked for you via the 111 or out of hours service if they feel this is appropriate.

 Pre-bookable appointments may be available at other North Oxfordshire GP practices Monday – Friday, between 6.30pm and 8.00pm.